France's Arnault faces storm of scorn over nationality move

 Union leaders accused Arnault of profiting from French workers only to take his wealth across the border.

-“It’s immoral when you consider the situation of the workers on whose backs he makes his money,” Francois Chereque, head of the CFDT labor union, France’s largest, told France 3 TV.
+“It’s immoral when you consider the situation of the workers on whose backs he makes his money,” Francois Chereque, head of the CFDT labour union, France’s largest, told France 3 TV.

 “France, love it or leave it,” read a headline on the front page of communist daily l‘Humanite.